-The analyses conducted through the AHF element of the CMP reveal that STA's existing strategies are working well, but that new steps must also be taken to best serve Solano County's transportation network.
-On the basis of this understanding, STA's should continue to focus on obtaining funds to design and deliver planned Tier 1 projects on the I-80 corridor with both allocated and competitive funds.
+The analyses conducted through the AHF element of the CTP reveal that STA's existing strategies are working well, but that new steps must also be taken to best serve Solano County's transportation network.
+On the basis of this understanding, STA should continue to focus on obtaining funds to design and deliver planned Tier 1 projects on the I-80 corridor with both allocated and competitive funds.
 Gas tax and SB 1 funds should be allocated to local agencies for local streets and road maintenance.
-STA should supplement these ongoing efforts by developing and updated I-80 Corridor Plan.
-STA should also develop a local roadway plan, selecting Routes of Regional Significance and planning targeted efforts that are not only consistent with Complete Streets policies but also support local economic development by facilitating the movement of goods and people throughout the county.
+STA should also develop an updated local roadway plan, selecting Routes of Regional Significance and planning targeted efforts that are not only consistent with Complete Streets policies, but also support local economic development by facilitating the movement of goods and people throughout the county.